LunarWatcher/lunarwatcher.github.io/content/posts/2024-09-12-how-se-killed-the-comment-archive.md

 TL;DR: blocking scrapers good, doing so in a way that kills community tooling bad.

 But ultimately, this is how Stack Exchange, Inc. killed the on-site comment archive - by making the path to connecting to chat significantly less stable than it used to be, all in pursuit of a goal that completely ignores the community they [claim to care about](https://meta.stackexchange.com/q/401499/332043), with all their actions increasingly indicating otherwise.
 This round of bot prevention killed several tools and at least one bot.
 Many bots and tools survived, but they might not survive the next round.
 Or the round after that.
 Or the round after that.
 At some point, something more critical for community tooling than 404, search, and question pages are likely going to be affected.
-Nothing like this has been announced, but if you take a look at all current bot blocking systems and how they affect community tooling, it's clear that it will come eventually.
+Nothing like this has been announced at the time of writing, but if you take a look at all current bot blocking systems and how they affect community tooling, it's clear that it will come eventually.

+Also unfortunate, Stack Exchange, Inc.'s approach to dealing with unnecessarily aggressive blocking is [push first and debug later](https://meta.stackexchange.com/questions/403002/preventing-unauthorized-automated-access-to-the-network/403004?noredirect=1#comment1344248_403004) - when the potentially significant[^1] damage has already been done.
+This might be a viable approach for an understaffed startup with extremely limited resources, but not for a billion-dollar (?) company with tens of millions of users.

 On the bright side, as long as that breakage doesn't involve killing the API, Boson will continue to operate with higher stability and reliability by using Discord than it ever experienced running on SE chat.
 Long live the comment archive.

+[^1]: The more of these changes are rolled out, the higher the damage potential.
+When you block real users, they may not know they can report it as a bug.
+Personally, when I run into a CloudFlare block, I assume I did something dumb - not that the service fucked around with its configuration and expect end-users to report when they're blocked.
+I find it hilarious that we live in a world where websites optimise for milliseconds to prevent users from leaving before the page loads, but Stack Exchange, Inc. expects users to stop whatever they're doing and take (realistically) several minutes to submit a bug report through a site they may not be able to access at all.

+    It's a fantastic way to get users to leave and never come back, which is a net negative for the community for reasons that I cannot explain briefly enough to fit in a footnote.